Example workflow with tidypopgen

 Clustering with sNMF

 sNMF is a fast clustering algorithm which provides results similar to STRUCTURE and ADMIXTURE.
-We can run it directly from R. We have first to generate a file with our genotype data:
+We can run it directly from tidypopgen using the gt_snmf function.

-Note that the .geno file is placed by default in the same directory and using the same name as the backing file of the gen_tibble
+The function gt_snmf creates a .geno file to be used by LEA.
+This is placed by default in the same directory as the backing file of the gen_tibble, and uses the same name.

 entropy = TRUE,